sabrierayozbek/sentiment_and_personality_analysis/README.md

 # Sentiment And Personality Analysis For Twitter Users
- This software presents you to do sentiment and personality analysis for twitter users.
+ This web application you to do sentiment and personality analysis for twitter users.

 ## Introduction: